floooh/sokol/README.md

 - implement an alternative WebAudio backend using Audio Worklets and WASM threads

 # Updates

+- **14-Jun-2020**: I have added a very simple utility header ```sokol_memtrack.h``` which allows to track memory allocations in sokol headers (number and overall size of allocations) by overriding the macros SOKOL_MALLOC, SOKOL_CALLOC and SOKOL_FREE.
+Simply include ```sokol_memtrack.h``` before the other sokol header implementation includes to enable memory tracking in those headers (but remember that the sokol_memtrack.h implementation must only be included once in the whole project, so this only works when all other sokol header implementations are included in the same compilation unit).

 - **06-Jun-2020**: Some optimizations in the sokol_gfx.h GL backend to avoid redundant GL calls in two areas: in the sg_begin_pass() calls when not